NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 1.md

 They were all amazed, and so they began to ask each other, "What is this?
 A new teaching with authority!
 He commands even the unclean spirits, and they obey him."

 ###### 28
-At once the news about him spread throughout the entire vicinity of Galilee.Healings at Capernaum
+At once the news about him spread throughout the entire vicinity of Galilee.

+### Healings at Capernaum

 ###### 29
 As soon as they left the synagogue, they went into Simon and Andrew's house with James and John.